 Trim the Wick.

-Before you light the wick, trim it to ¼”.
+Before you light the wick, trim the wick to around 1/4" or remove just the mushroom top that occurs from burning.
 This simple step helps the candle to burn cleaner with less soot.
-It prevents wick crumbling and mushroom tops.
+It prevents wick crumbling and curling.
+But be careful not to get trim the wick too short, which can make it difficult to keep the wick lit.

 Burn the Candle Longer.

-Let the candle burn at least until the wax pool reaches the edge of the container (or about 1–2 hours after lighting).
+Let the candle burn at least until the wax pool reaches the edge of the container.
+In general, this takes about an hour per inch diameter of the jar (or 2-3 hours for a 3" wide jar).
 Blowing out the candle before the wax pool reaches the edges will produce "tunneling," that pesky issue that causes the wax to create a tunnel inside the jar.
 The tunnel is essentially wasting the wax that remains on the sides of the container.

-If the candle's wax pool isn't quite reaching the edge of the container after about an hour (for a medium-sized candle), try swirling the candle container gently to encourage the wax pool's reach.
+If the candle's wax pool isn't quite reaching the edge of the container after about 2-3 hours (for a medium-sized candle), try swirling the candle container gently to encourage the wax pool's reach.

 But Don't Burn it Too Long.